Introduction

 What was the Muratorian Fragment?

-This is another very early witness to the canon.
+This is another very early witness to the canon; but this time, the canon of the New Testament.
 It is dated no later than 170ad.
 It is called a fragment because the document was clearly damaged and part of it is missing.
-It represents the first canon list of the New Testament.
 This list of books includes as canonical the apocalypse of Peter.
-Some books are missing, but it is almost certain that these were part of the document that is missing. (p222) Otherwise, the books included are the same as the New Testament canon in use today.
+Some books are missing from the document, but this is due to the fact that the document itself is damaged. (p222) Otherwise, the books included are the same as the New Testament canon in use today.

 Which individuals spoke to the issue of which books belong in the canon?